-I saw these beautiful greenish-white vegetables during a trip to the farmer’s market and decided that I had to have them.
-I asked my husband, Roby, if he knew what they were.
+I saw these beautiful greenish-white vegetables during a trip to the farmer’s market and decided I had to have them.
+I asked my husband, Roby if he knew what they were.
 Before he could answer, the lady behind us in line chimed in, informing us that they were Thai eggplants and that she was getting some.
-She told me she liked them in green curry, with chicken thighs.
-Well, I love Thai green curry so I decided to throw in some of these cute little Thai eggplants into the dish.
+She told me she liked them in green curry with chicken thighs.
+Well, I love Thai green curry so I decided to buy these little Thai eggplants.

-I used chicken breast but feel free to try it with chicken thigh OR leave out the chicken altogether.
+I used chicken breast here but feel free to try it with chicken thighs OR leave out the chicken altogether.
 The Thai eggplant really is the star of this dish.
-If you do use chicken, cut it into tiny pieces, so that it absorbs more flavor.
-Be sure to season it well when you cook it.
-If you like it spicy, you might want to add cayenne to the chicken along with salt and pepper.

-I also waited to add half the onion as well as the bell pepper so that they wouldn’t get too soft.
-I wanted them to keep their form and still have a bit of bite to them.
+I also waited to add half an onion as well as the bell pepper so that they wouldn’t get too soft.
+I wanted them to keep their shape and still have a bit of bite to them.

-If you like this Thai Eggplant and Chicken Green Curry, check out these other Paleo Thai recipes:
+If you like this Thai eggplant and chicken green curry, check out these other recipes:

 - Thai Meatball Curry